j19sch/building-an-api-testing-framework/exercises/exercise_3.md

 ### Fixtures
 Pytest allows you to define fixtures for test setup and teardown using the `@pytest.fixture` decorator.
-Not only tests can use fixtures, fixtures can also use other fixtures.
+You can use the return value of a fixture in a test by providing the name of the fixture as an argument to a test function.

 Example:
 ```
+import pytest

 @pytest.fixture
 def my_favourite_number():
     return 73